billsimon/qwk2wwiv/README.md

 make sure yourwwivnode and theirwwivnode equals the ones you set up earlier.

-make mail areas in Board edit, make them network and hosted by your upstream provider, make up sub types for sub numbers
+make mail areas in Board edit, make them network and hosted by your upstream provider, make up sub types for sub numbers, also ensure that you do not set a tagline, as this program will set one for you.

 enter the sub types and subnumbers into the ini file.